Lightstreamer/Lightstreamer-lib-python-adapter/README.rst

 Lightstreamer Compatibility Notes
 =================================

-Compatible with Adapter Remoting Infrastructure since 1.8
+Compatible with Adapter Remoting Infrastructure since Server version 7.0 (which corresponded to Adapter Remoting Infrastructure 1.8).

 - For a version of this library compatible with Adapter Remoting Infrastructure version 1.7, please refer to `this tag`_.